Klaverjas: Play

 There are two main variants.
 In both cases the overriding rule is that players must follow suit if they can:

 Amsterdam rules: If unable to follow suit, players must trump and overtrump if able.
 If a trump is led, players must overtrump if they can.
 In other words, undertrumping is only allowed when it cannot be avoided.
 A player who cannot follow suit and whose partner is not heading the trick must head the trick if possible.
-However, if the partner is already heading the trick, the requirement to trump is relaxed and the player may play any card.
+If the partner is already heading the trick, the requirement to trump is relaxed and the player may play any card.

 Rotterdam rules: As per Amsterdam rules, except that there is no concession for a player who cannot follow suit, but whose partner is heading the trick.
 The player must always trump and overtrump if able.

 Aces and tens are high, i.e. cards in ordinary suits rank Ace, 10, King, Queen, Jack, 9, 8, 7.
-The Jack ("Jas") and nine ("Nel") in the trump suit, however, are the highest trumps.
+The Jack ("Jas") and nine ("Nel") in the trump suit are the highest trumps.
 Thus trumps rank Jack, 9, Ace, 10, King, Queen, 8, 7.

 The highest trump in the trick, or in the absence of trumps the highest card in the suit of the first card, takes the trick.
 The trick winner leads to the next trick.